 What is the best mattress for people who snore?

 Dormeo Octaspring Hybrid mattress – A medium-firm mattress that combines a pocketed sprung core with layers of memory foam to provide exceptional support and cushioning.
-The medium-firm rating makes it ideal for side sleeping.
+The medium-firm rating makes it ideal for side sleeping, and with orthopaedic support it aligns the spine nicely, helping to open the airways.
 It creates a cushioned effect that holds the body in position without feeling too restrictive.

-Tuft & Springs Fairmont 2000 Pocket Natural Mattress – The use of natural fibres in this premium quality mattress means that you’re less likely to suffer from allergic reactions to dust.
-This minimises the possibility of conditions such as rhinitis causing the sinuses to block.
-The Fairmont 2000 has a firm rating, making it good for anyone suffering from a bad back, and front sleepers.
+Tuft & Springs Ortho Brilliance 2000 Mattress – The use of natural fibres in this premium quality mattress means that you’re less likely to suffer from allergic reactions to dust.
+This minimises the possibility of conditions such as rhinitis causing the sinuses to block, which in turn results in snoring.
+The Ortho Brilliant 2000 has a firm rating, making it exceptionally good at keeping your posture in control, which also helps to prevent snoring.

-SleepSoul Space 2000 Pocket Memory Pillow Top Mattress - A firm base and a softer pillow-top extra layer gives you all the cushioning and support you need.
-This combined with outstanding comfort regardless of whether you sleep on your side, back or front.
+SleepSoul Space 2000 Pocket Memory Pillow Top Mattress - A firm base and a softer pillow-top extra layer gives you all the cushioning and support you need, eliminating pressure on heavy pressure points such as the hips and shoulders.
+This keeps your body in the correct position for breathing, preventing the airways from blocking.
 Hypoallergenic and easy to care for, this mattress also has a Which?
 Best Buy Award for quality.